Places to visit in Brittany (France) – Start the tour with your car with a visit to some real attractions.

 The passage is very narrow and visitors enter in small groups.
 Mind your head!

-Vannes, medieval town
+Vannes, things to do in the medieval town

 Vannes lies in the Gulf of Morbihan (France).

 We park our car along the canal leading to the old town.